 Zumba: An aerobic type of exercise that combines latin and salsa dance moves.

-What’s missing?
+What word should be added next?
 Let me know in the comments!